jbrucker/guessing-game/README.md

 	}
 ```

 The attributes annotated with `@FXML` will be automatically set by JavaFX with a reference to a component in the UI with the same name (id).
 This is how you connect your graphical components to Java code.
-Its up to you to assign ids to components (using SceneBuilder) and make sure they *exactly match* the names in the controller class.
+Its up to you to assign ids to UI components (using SceneBuilder) and make sure they *exactly match* the names in the controller class.

 The `initialize()` method initializes the UI.
 In the guessing game code, we set the text on labels:
 ```java